 FAQs about Cemetery Closure

-Notice Spring, 2023: Some information on this page may be outdated.
-Please contact the number posted in the 2022 notice below with any questions regarding the cemetery's closure, current work within it or its anticipated reopening date.
+Notice Spring, 2023: Please contact the number posted in the 2022 notice below with any questions regarding the cemetery's closure, current work within it or its anticipated reopening date.

 Notice Spring, 2022: For all questions about the city's proposed timeline for re-opening Lafayette No. 1 to the public, call the cemetery office at 504-658-3781.